Join us at the 51st Union World Conference on Lung Health, in Seville, Spain, from 21-24 October 2020.

 Registration and scientific submissions open in 2020.

-Various sponsorship and promotional opportunities are available, including exhibition space, satellite sessions, online and onsite promotion, and sponsorship of delegates from high-burden countries and affected communities.
+Various sponsorship and promotional opportunities are available, including satellite sessions, online and onsite promotion, and sponsorship of volunteers and scholarship recipients.

 For more information on how to get involved, email firstname.lastname@example.org